 These practices are holistic systems to influence all the life spheres of a person – body, mind, and soul.
 All place great importance on focused breathing, focused movements, and intention, (mindfulness), for proper practice.
-Any form of exercise or action we take can strengthen our connection to the spiritual dimension within us and reconnect us to our environment.
+Any form of exercise or action we take can be used to strengthen our connection to the spiritual dimension within us and reconnect us to our environment.

-Studies on just the physical aspects of yoga have shown improved mental and physical health in practitioner’s suffering from depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, schizophrenia, chronic pain, asthma, diabetes, as well as other conditions.
-Regular practice also benefits healthy individuals by improving psychological well-being, satisfaction with life, self-esteem and reducing stress and performance anxiety.
+Studies on just the physical aspects of yoga have shown improved mental and physical health in practitioners suffering from depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, schizophrenia, chronic pain, asthma, diabetes, as well as other conditions.
+Regular practice also benefits healthy individuals by improving psychological well-being, satisfaction with life, self-esteem, and reducing stress and performance anxiety.

 It is thought that these benefits derive from direct stimulation of the vagus nerve, which connects the brain, (and therefore the mind,) to the vital body systems including the heart, lungs, digestive tract, kidneys, and reproductive organs.
 The vagus nerve is responsible for the body’s unconscious functions, (autonomic,) including breathing, circulation, and digestion, and is also directly linked to social competence.